ionic-team/ionic-framework/.github/COMPONENT-GUIDE.md

 }
 ```

+> [!IMPORTANT]
-> Order is important!
+> Order matters!
 Activated should be after the focused & hover states.

 #### User Customization